evlav/kdump-steamos/README.md

 #  collection, that only grabs dmesg, and a more complete setting to grab the
 #  whole (compressed) vmcore.
 The tunnings are available at /etc/default/kdump.
 #
-#  Also, the infrastructure is able to configure and save pstore-RAM logs.
+#  Also, the infrastructure is able to configure and save pstore-RAM logs;
+#  this is the default option.
 #
 #  After installation and a reboot, things should be all set EXCEPT for GRUB
 #  config - please check the CAVEATS/INSTRUCTIONS section below.
 Notice the